Honours Programme Master

 If you successfully finish your Honours Programme Master as well as your regular Master’s programme within two years, you will obtain an Honours certificate signed by the Rector Magnificus of the TU Delft.
 This certificate states that you have finished the Honours Programme Master in Architecture and the Built Environment (please note that both the students from the HPM Architecture and the Built Environment and the students from HPM The Delta Futures Lab receive the same certificate).
 More importantly though, you will gain research experience in a dynamic academic environment and build up an interesting network of fellow Honours students and researchers!

 Interested in participating?
-Application and selection takes place each year in September/October.
-All BK students are informed about this via their student mail in September.
+Application and selection takes place each year in September/October (Q1).
+Students are informed about this through their student mail in September.